shade-handmade/shadehandmade.com/_posts/2019-11-23-combining-materials.markdown

 layout: post
 title:  "Combining materials: what you should know"
 date:   2019-11-23 10:50:00 -0500
-categories: highlight materials
+categories: featured materials
+image: images/pic01.jpg
 ---
-# Combining materials: what you should know

 While wood is a great material in its own right, there are of course many other options.
 Combining wood and other materials is a good way to modernize your project, and in some cases, reduce cost.
 For fine woodwork, there’s really no